Distortion matrix approach for ultrasound imaging of random scattering media: Results

 In Fig.\ \ref{fig_reverb}E, a significant spreading of energy over off-diagonal coefficients of $\mathbf{R}^\prime_{xx}$ ~\cite{Blondel2018,Lambert2019} can be seen.
 This effect is a direct manifestation of the aberrations sketched in Fig.~\ref{fig_reverb}A, which can be understood by re-writing $\mathbf{R}^{\prime}_{xx}$ using Eqs.\ \ref{Rtt2} and \ref{Rtt_rec}:

 where $\mathbf{H}(z)=\mathbf{T_0^{\dagger}} \times\mathbf{T}(z)$.
-We refer to $\mathbf{H}(z)$ as the \textit{focusing matrix}, because each line of $\mathbf{H}(z)$ corresponds to the spatial amplitude distribution of the input or output focal spots (Fig.~\ref{focusfig}C-D).
-Due to aberrations, the free-space transmission matrix $ \mathbf{T}_0$ is a poor estimator of the true transmission matrix $\mathbf{T}(z)$.
-The focusing matrix $\mathbf{H}(z)$ is thus far from being diagonal.
-This accounts for the off-diagonal energy spreading in $\mathbf{R}^{\prime}_{xx} (z)$ (Fig.\ \ref{fig_reverb}E) and the poor resolution in some parts of the confocal image (Fig.\ \ref{acqfig}C).
+We refer to $\mathbf{H}(z)$ as the \textit{focusing matrix}\laura{~\cite{Badon2019}}, because each line of $\mathbf{H}(z)$ corresponds to the spatial amplitude distribution of the input or output focal spots (Fig.~\ref{focusfig}C-D). \laura{Equation\ \ref{RrrMatrix} tells us that the off-diagonal energy spreading in $\mathbf{R}^{\prime}_{xx} (z)$ (Fig.\ \ref{fig_reverb}E) occurs when the focusing matrix $\mathbf{H}(z)$ is not diagonal, i.e. when the free-space transmission matrix $ \mathbf{T}_0$ is a poor estimator of the true transmission matrix $\mathbf{T}(z)$.
+This occurs when we do not have enough information about the medium to properly construct $ \mathbf{T}_0$ -- in particular, when the speed of sound distribution is unknown.
+This is the {cause} of sample-induced aberrations, which manifest in the off-diagonal energy spreading in $\mathbf{R}^{\prime}_{xx} (z)$, and finally, in the poor resolution in some parts of the confocal image (Fig.\ \ref{acqfig}C). }